Ali: Fear Eats the Soul: Modern reception

-The film has continued to receive positive reviews, with Mira and Salem's acting being praised as a highlight.
+The film has continued to receive positive reviews, with Mira and Salem's acting praised as a highlight.
 On Rotten Tomatoes, the film has an approval rating of 100%, based on 36 reviews, with an average rating of 9.3/10.
 The website's critical consensus reads "Regarded as one of the high-water marks in German New Wave cinema of the 1970s, Ali: Fear Eats the Soul is at once an intense portrayal of a relationship and a tribute to one of Rainer Werner Fassbinder's film heroes, Douglas Sirk."

 Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker."

-Writing for The New York Times, Alex Abramovich calls Ali "The most thought-provoking, and beautiful, of [Fassbinder's] films" Richard Brody of The New Yorker praised the direction, writing "Fassbinder uses the camera with a precise, novelistic touch", and he praised Fassbinder's tributes to other films, writing Fassbinder "didn't just make use of prior forms, he quoted them, and derived from them the ironies implicit in his melodramatic styles."
+Writing for The New York Times, Alex Abramovich calls Ali "The most thought-provoking, and beautiful, of [Fassbinder's] films".
+Richard Brody of The New Yorker praised the direction, writing "Fassbinder uses the camera with a precise, novelistic touch", and Fassbinder's tributes to other films, writing that Fassbinder "didn't just make use of prior forms, he quoted them, and derived from them the ironies implicit in his melodramatic styles."
 Writing for The Guardian, Peter Bradshaw calls Mira and Salem's performance "superb", and "The most purely lovable characters I have ever seen on a movie screen".
-Re-reviewing the movie for Great Movies, Roger Ebert calls the film "very powerful" and ends his review by writing "Ali: Fear Eats the Soul might sound like improbable, contrived soap opera.
+Re-reviewing the movie for Great Movies, Ebert calls the film "very powerful" and ends his review by writing "Ali: Fear Eats the Soul might sound like improbable, contrived soap opera.
 It doesn't play that way."

+The film made the Sight & Sound Critics' list of 100 Greatest films of world cinema in 2012, and rose even higher in the ranks at the 2022 polls of both Critics and Directors, ranking #52 at each.